HJiabao/APCSA-FRQ-2025/Q2/README.md

 This section contains my analysis of Question 2 (Class Design):

 #### My initial approach during the exam:
--
+- Follow the instrucations and requirements

 #### My revised solution after review:
-- No Changes
+- No changes

 #### Key concepts tested in this question:
-- Ideas here
+- Knowing how to create a class
+- Testing your If statement logic

 #### What I learned from revisiting this problem:
-- Ideas here
+- Made sure it was correct